A01029829/LetItHappen/README.md

 - **git push**: upload local repository content to a remote repository.
 - **git fetch**: search for changes in the repository.
 - **git pull**: apply changes from a remote repository to the local repository.
+- **git checkout**: return to another version of the local repository.